Updated on 2025-12-05 GMT+08:00

 • You need to estimate the bandwidth required by services and purchase an EIP with sufficient bandwidth resources.
 Client access exceptions caused by poor public network performance will not be included in the SLA.

-4. In the Node Information area, locate the target node and click Bind EIP in the Operation column.
+3. In the navigation pane, choose Nodes.
+In the Node Information area, browse to the target node and click Bind EIP in the Operation column.

 Figure 1 Binding an EIP

-5. In the displayed dialog box, view all available EIPs, select the required EIP, and click OK.
-If no available EIPs are displayed, click View EIP and create an EIP on the VPC console.
+4. In the displayed dialog box, view all available EIPs, select the required EIP, and click OK.
+If no available EIPs are displayed, click View EIP and create an EIP.

 Figure 2 Selecting an EIP